Are you searching for a less toxic way to deal with an infestation of the red imported fire ant?

 An alternative organic treatment for Step Two is to pour boiling water into the fire ant nest.
 This method can be dangerous though, as hot water can cause scalding.
 Also, this is not quite as effective as the above mentioned products as it may not kill all of the ants and they may relocate to form another nest.
 Boiling water can also damage grass and plants surrounding the mound.

-A note on the products: Greenlight and Orange Guard are not considered dangerous to other plants, pets or to your family, so you will not have to worry about any negative health effects.
+A note on the products: Fertilome and Orange Guard are not considered dangerous to other plants, pets or to your family, so you will not have to worry about any negative health effects.
 Orange Guard is also quite effective against aphids, spider mites and other garden pests.
 Greenlight will also help with other pests such as ticks, crickets, fleas, and grasshoppers.

 For more information on the Texas Two Step, check out the following web site from Texas A&M University.